Causes and risk factors of womb cancer

 Thickening of the womb lining

 Thickening of the lining of the womb is called endometrial hyperplasia.
 Symptoms include heavy periods and bleeding between periods or after the menopause.
-When it is diagnosed, women have treatment or regular check-ups.
+Endometrial hyperplasia can be managed with treatment, or regular check-ups.

 Diabetes increases the risk of womb cancer.
 There may also be a separate link between womb cancer and insulin, a hormone that regulates blood sugar.